Open-EO/openeo-hackathon/test-cases/solution-python-geopyspark.md

 ## Task 4

-If you haven't done so yet, download the GeoJSON file containing the poylgon into the working directory of the Python client.
+If you haven't done so yet, download [the GeoJSON file containing the polygon](polygon.json) into the working directory of the Python client.

 Construct and execute the process graph.
 The execute call is synchronous, so it computes the time series on the fly:
 ```{python}